+The joint venture credit facility will contain a number of covenants that, among other things, restrict the ability of the joint venture to:

+- . dispose of assets,

+- . incur additional indebtedness.

+- . incur guaranty obligations,

+- . repay subordinated indebtedness except in accordance with the subordination provisions, $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($

+- . pay dividends or make capital distributions,

+- . create liens on assets,

+- . enter into leases,

+- . make investments,

+- . make acquisitions,

+- . engage in mergers or consolidations,

+- . $\mbox{make capital expenditures,}$

-The Proposed BAM JV Credit Facility will contain a number of covenants that, among other things, restrict the ability of the Proposed BAM JV to dispose of assets, incur additional indebtedness, incur guaranty obligations, repay subordinated indebtedness except in accordance with the subordination provisions, pay dividends or make capital distributions, create liens on assets, enter into leases, make investments, make acquisitions, engage in mergers or consolidations, make capital expenditures, engage in certain transactions with subsidiaries and affiliates and otherwise restrict company activities.
-In addition, the Proposed BAM JV Credit Facility will require compliance with certain financial covenants, including requiring the Proposed BAM JV to maintain a minimum ratio of operating cash flow to indebtedness, a minimum ratio of operating cash flow to projected debt service and a minimum ratio of operating cash flow to interest expense.
-The Proposed BAM JV does not expect that such covenants will materially impact its ability to operate its business.
+- . engage in certain transactions with subsidiaries and affiliates and otherwise restrict company activities.

+In addition, the joint venture credit facility will require compliance with certain financial covenants, including requiring the joint venture to maintain:

+- . a minimum ratio of operating cash flow to indebtedness, - . a minimum ratio of operating cash flow to fixed charges, - . a minimum ratio of operating cash flow to projected debt service and - . a minimum ratio of operating cash flow to interest expense.

+The joint venture does not expect that such covenants will materially impact its ability to operate its business.

-The Proposed BAM JV Credit Facility contains customary events of default, including the failure to pay principal when due or any interest or other amount that becomes due within two days after the due date thereof, any representation or warranty being made by the Proposed BAM JV that is incorrect in any material respect on or as of the date made, a default in the performance of any negative covenants or a default in the performance of certain other covenants or agreements (including the Formation Agreement) for a period of days, default in certain other indebtedness, certain insolvency events and certain change of control events.
-During the first two years of the Proposed BAM JV Credit Facility, capital contributions can cure an operating cash flow default and certain other covenant and agreement defaults.
+The joint venture credit facility contains customary events of default, including the failure to pay principal when due or any interest or other amount that becomes due within two days after the due date thereof, any representation or warranty being made by the joint venture that is incorrect in any material respect on or as of the date made, a default in the performance of any negative covenants or a default in the performance of certain other covenants or agreements (including the formation agreement) for a period of days, default in certain other indebtedness, certain insolvency events and certain change of control events.
+During the first two years of the joint venture credit facility, capital contributions can cure an operating cash flow default and certain other covenant and agreement defaults.